kasargeant/pageant/src/README.md

 ## ABOUT

-colors.js and colour.js are popular string styling packages, but they extend String.prototype which can cause problems.

-chalk.js is another that claims to be "done right.
-But right or not, it's inflexible for all but simple string cases - and doesn't handle colorisation of other typical console output e.g. Objects and JSON.

-I needed something not just light-weight and fast - but also cleanly implemented - and capable of colorising ALL console output - rather than just simple strings.

-Thus Pageant was created! ;)
+I needed color in my console!

+Not just the odd colored string... but color for whatever code or data I wanted to output!

+I looked at colors.js, colour.js, chalk.js, prettyjson, terminal-kit... just to name the more popular options.

+But I couldn't find any light-weight solution that JUST focused on the console.
+Each library module was either too limited, too heavy-weight (functions and footprint) or just simply wasn't supported, never to be brought into a post ES2015 world!

+So, like any good coder, I decided to write the solution myself.

+I called it Pageant, in the medieval sense of a procession of dressed-up and colourful individuals and scenes passing by.

+Which is sort of what... all console output is.

+Anyway, I hope you find it as useful as I! ;)

 ## FEATURES

+* Implemented cleanly in ES2015.
+No prototypes were harmed in this movie!
 * Console text can be dressed with: colors, background colors and styles.
 * Colored or styled text is easily composable.
-* Implemented cleanly in ES2015.
-No prototypes were harmed in this movie!
+* Works the same in Node and in the browser.
 * Works out-the-box - colorizing without configuration.
-* Works the same in Node and in the browser.
 * Simple to use - 5 minutes to learn!